ohGr InterView: Tricks of the Trade

 By Ilker Yücel (Ilker81x)

-PledgeMusic campaign for a new album – ohGr’s first since 2011’s unDeveloped – titled Tricks, Walk is in the midst of some heavy activity, which he is all too happy to share with ReGen and its readers.
+Of the many names associated with Skinny Puppy, Mark Walk has proven to be one of the most significant; since first working with the trailblazing group during the sessions for the ill-fated 1996 album The Process, he’s played a major role in the development and evolution of the band’s sound after Nivek Ogre and cEvin Key brought Skinny Puppy back from the dead.
+As one half of ohGr, he has brought a singularly innovative production and performance style that puts him in the upper echelon of today’s most respected musical creators.
+And yet, the man has been virtually an unseen entity due partially to never having joined either band onstage, preferring to maintain an active and ancillary presence to the legacy his musical partners have established.
+Now, with ohGr among the revered ranks at this year’s ColdWaves event in Chicago, and joining KMFDM and Lord of the Lost on a U.S. tour, along with an ongoing PledgeMusic campaign for a new album – ohGr’s first since 2011’s unDeveloped – titled Tricks, Walk is in the midst of some heavy activity, which he is all too happy to share with ReGen and its readers.
 From his beginnings with Ruby and Pigface leading to his collaboration with Ogre and Key, to discussions about studio gear and techniques, performing live, his working relationship and friendship with one of modern music’s most distinguished artists, and all points in between, read on as Mark Walk gives us a few hints as to what Tricks ohGr has up its sleeve.

 So the news has come out of the new ohGr album, and it’s been a long time coming.
 What can you tell us about what’s happened in the interim, since unDeveloped?
 What’s gone on with the band and with you?